 |Author:||Vanessa Estrada Marin|

-Involving your whole family in the dog training process can help your rescue dog develop a stronger bond with your family members and acclimate to its new home more quickly.
+Involving your whole family in the dog training process can help your rescue dog develop a stronger bond with your family members and acclimate to their new home more quickly.
 Vanessa Estrada Marin’s Dog Training for Kids is an excellent resource that teaches children how to communicate with dogs and teach them tricks.
 It also teaches them how to appropriately handle and behave around dogs, which many rescue dogs with nervous or shy personalities will appreciate.

 Along with teaching dogs commands, the book contains ideas for ways that children and dogs can have fun, such as creating puzzle games or an obstacle course.